 Cyclic Voltammetry

 In cyclic voltammetry, potential difference is varied at a constant rate with time, between two potentials.
 The direction of the potential change is swapped when either of the limiting potentials is reached.
-The starting potential may be any potential between the two, but is often 0 V. Each continuous change in potentials between the limiting values is referred to as a "linear sweep".
+The starting potential may be any potential between the two, but is often 0 V.

 The main advantages of cyclic voltammetry over other voltammetric methods is the ease in interpretation of results, as well as how large potential ranges can be examined rapidly.
 The reversibility of oxidation and reduction, and the approximate formal potential can be readily extracted from a compound’s cyclic voltammogram.